THE ARTIST

 BIOGRAPHY

-Born in Ottawa (Ontario), Liliane Keeler is a visual art artist who lives and works on the south shore of Montreal.
-Initially trained in fashion design, she later earned a B.A. in plastic arts and art history from the Université du Québec in Montréal.
+Born in Ottawa (Ontario), Liliane Keeler is a multidisciplinary artist who lives and works on the south shore of Montreal.
+Initially trained in fashion design, she later earned a B.A. in visual arts and art history from the Université du Québec in Montréal.
 She also took several courses in mosaic art in Montreal and in France.
-Her work has been seen shown in solo and group exhibitions in Canada and internationally, in Buenos Aires and Paray-la-Monial, France.
+Her work has been shown in solo and group exhibitions in Canada and internationally, in Buenos Aires and Paray-le-Monial, France.
 Recipient of a creation grant from the Town of Boucherville, she is a professional member of the Regroupement des artistes en arts visuels du Québec and of the International Association of Contemporary Mosaicists.
-Her works are part of public and private collections in Canada and in France.
+Her work is included in both public and private collections in Canada and in France.

 STATEMENT